About the Scholarship

 Campus Deadlines

-• July 11, 2025: Deadline to Register Application to Apply Through USC (see “USC Campus Process” tab for registration instructions).
+- July 10, 2026: Deadline to Show Intent to Apply Through USC (see “USC Campus Process” tab for instructions).

-• August 24, 2025: Campus Deadline to “lock” Application Online (including three letters of recommendation, unofficial transcript(s), affiliation letter and supplemental materials – as appropriate for grant type)
+- August 30, 2026: Campus Deadline to “lock” Application Online (including three letters of recommendation, official transcript(s), affiliation letter and supplemental materials – as appropriate for grant type)

 National Competition Timeline